 This course draws upon critical media studies, health communication studies, political economy, and semiotic fields to examine the ways in which meanings about science, physical activity and health are produced, distributed and consumed.
 The symbolic and material effects of this circuit of cultural media production on bodies and populations will be scrutinized.
-Modules of study will address the social marketing of health in kinesiology and allied health fields, risk communication, technopolitical processes of communication, health literacy, journalistic craft, media ethics, the commodification of physical culture, and intra-professional issues in affecting the exercise sciences.
+Modules of study will address the social marketing of health in kinesiology and allied health fields, risk communication, techno-political processes of communication, health literacy, journalistic craft, media ethics, the commodification of physical culture, and intra-professional issues in affecting the exercise sciences.

-Prerequisites: PHE 102H, PHE 202H Exclusions: PHE 303H, PHE 402H Note: Recommended for B.KIN. students
+Prerequisites: PHE 102H, PHE 202H Exclusions: PHE 303H, PHE 402H Three lecture hours per week.

-❖ PHE 319H Issues in Biomechanics
+❖ PHE 319H Advanced Biomechanics and Electromyography

-This course will involve an in-depth analysis of the biomechanics of one or more common physical activities (e.g., walking, running, jumping, throwing, cycling, or swimming).
-Some material will be presented in lectures by the instructor, while students will do research and present in seminars to the class on other aspects of the topic(s).
-Some laboratory experience will be part of this course.
+This course will involve in-depth biomechanical and electromyographic analyses of one or more common physical activities (e.g., walking, jumping, or lifting).
+Some material will be presented in lectures by the instructor, while students will do research and present in seminars to the class on other aspects of the topics.